ian-kent/packer-ansible-centos-minimal/README.md

 CentOS 6.5 minimal with Ansible
 ===============================

-Packer build for CentOS 6.5 minimal with Ansible install.
+Packer build for VirtualBox CentOS 6.5 minimal with Ansible install.

 Current box file is available on DropBox: